BlockchainCommons/GordianCosigner-iOS/README.md

 ![](images/logos/gordian-signer-screen.jpg)

 **Gordian Cosigner** allows users to participate in a multisig by adding a signature to an otherwise unsigned or partially signed PSBT that was created on another device.
-It's largely intended as an offline signing tool, which allows signing without a direct connection to a full node: a real wallet is need to initiate a transaction.
+It's largely intended as an offline signing tool, which allows signing without a direct connection to a full node: a wallet that can create PSBTs or another transaction coordinator service is needed to initiate a transaction.

 (Gordian Cosigner can also be used for signing a single-signature PSBT, though that's not its main purpose.)